emqx/eip/active/0011-jq-in-rule-engine.md

 Another way to process JSON strings in SQL is to provide more SQL functions or SQL keywords, just like how the jq does.
 But this would be too complicated and the syntax we created is hard to beat the JQ.
+The idea is that it's better to use the well-tested library to do the work, rather than spend time reinventing the wheels.